 Gemini: Heroes Reborn is a solid standalone super powered story that builds around the discovering of one's powers.
 It features some solid character development and managed to fit a full story into the campaign.
 At times I found the AI to be slightly dull and the boss fights were too simplistic, but I still really enjoyed the experience.
 The puzzle system was fairly well done by just mixing itself into the combat and that created some neat level movements.
 Everything flowed well in terms of movement and unleashes Cassandra's growing abilities.
 I also really appreciated that they made the character have a full body and the environments of the game also look great.
 It was neat flipping between the differing time zones and the game really focused everything in a streamlined fashion.
 Despite not knowing anything about the Heroes universe I still was able to jump right into the game without any real issues of getting attached to the story.

-Review Done on Gemini: Heroes Reborn for Xbox One
+Gemini: Heroes Reborn Review on Xbox One

 Review Code Provided by HighWater Group